NickAzureDevops/FestiveTechCalender2025/readme.md

 [![Festive Tech Calendar 2025](images/logo.png)](https://festivetechcalendar.com)

-# Building Intelligent Apps and AI Agent using AI Foundry
+# Building Intelligent Apps and Agent using Microsoft Foundry

 Discover how to build intelligent applications and AI agents leveraging Microsoft Foundry.
 This session will guide you through:
 - The fundamentals of Microsoft Foundry and its capabilities